 What is it?

-Triggering of the finger is a common condition.
+Triggering of the finger (or thumb) is a common condition.
 The tendons run in a tight fibrous tunnel from the palm to the fingertips.
-At the entrance to this tunnel the tendon can have trouble gliding, resulting in a catching sensation or ‘triggering’ and the finger is straightened out.
+At the entrance to this tunnel the tendon can have trouble gliding, resulting in a catching sensation or ‘triggering’ as the finger is straightened out.

 What is the cause?